fw4spl-org/fw4spl-doc/Slides/20160120_f4s-ogre/ogre.rst

 ***************

 1. Create a bundle and register a material "toto"
-    - Check registration with Ogre.log
+    - Check registration with **Ogre.log**
 2. Create the material with a vertex shader and a fragment shader
-    - Vertex shader only transform the points
+    - Vertex shader only transforms the points
-    - Fragment shader lit pixels in green
+    - Fragment shader lits pixels in green

 - Tip to write the vertex shader:
     - *gl_Position* output is automatically defined **RenderSystems/GL3Plus/src/GLSL/OgreGLSLShader.cpp:232**